Fanjove Island Tanzania

 Open: Open all year, except for the rainy months of April and May.

 Rooms: There are just 6 beach bandas.
-They are all the same and the all face the sea, but in different directions.
+They are all the same and they all face the sea, but in different directions.
 The makuti thatch roofs are in the shape of a dhow sail.
-They are large with wide-open frontage (which you can close).
+They are large with a wide-open frontage (which you can close).
 Windows are triangular openings with shutters.
-There is a double bed with mozzy net around.
+There is a double bed with mozzie net around.
 (If you want twins, they will put a single bed in the room).
 In the back of the banda, separated from the bedroom by a low wall, is the flush loo and shower (hot, but please use water sparingly here) and hand basin.
 At the front is a mezzanine level which gives you great views over the sea.

 Activities: You basically come here to chill out on the beach and/or to enjoy the Indian Ocean waters.
 All activities are payable locally (please ask for prices).
-You can do good snorkelling and diving, with plenty of sites on option due to the huge nearby reef.
+You can do good snorkelling and diving, with plenty of sites on offer due to the huge nearby reef.
 They have sea canoes too, so it's fun to explore the island caves either with or without a guide.
 This is also a superb kitesurfing spot - but they don't have equipment for this, and it's only recommended for experts.
 There is a sandbank about 20 mins boat away and this is great fun for a cook-out and a different place to sit on the beach.
 (Only available at low tide about 10 days per month).
 You can take a sundowner dhow trip with drinks and nibbles.
-Rockpooling is also fun here, as there are great rockpools on one side of island where tide goes out a long way.
+Rockpooling is also fun here, as there are great rockpools on one side of the island where the tide goes out a long way.
 Wildlife found here includes coconut crabs, birds such as grey herons and oystercatchers.